S&P 500 Aims for Longest Streak of Record Highs in 20 Years

 ADVERTISEMENT

-Apple advanced about 1% after the company released a software update that it said addresses some cellular-connectivity issues that have affected its newest smartwatch.
-Apple suffered its worst month of the year in September after falling 6%.

-Shares of Constellation Brands gained 4% after the Corona brewer's results showed strong beer sales.
+A measure of expected stock volatility, the CBOE Volatility Index, was recently down 3% to 9.34, near its all-time closing low of 9.31 set in December 1993.

+Financial firms in the S&P 500 added 1% as bond yields rose.

-The yield on the benchmark 10-year Treasury note edged up to 2.337%, according to Tradeweb, from 2.332% on Wednesday.
+Higher yields tend to portend better profits for lenders, and the yield on the benchmark 10-year Treasury note was recently 2.357%, according to Tradeweb, compared with 2.332% on Wednesday.
 Yields rise as bond prices fall.

-Utilities shares, considered bondlike because of their hefty dividends, were down 0.3%.

 Data Thursday showed the number of Americans filing applications for new unemployment benefits fell in late September, though recent hurricanes continued to disrupt economic activity in several regions.
 The Labor Department last week also warned the storms will likely affect Friday's monthly employment report.